+Apprentices must have access to their portfolio of evidence during the professional discussion.
 Apprentices can refer to and illustrate their answers with evidence from their portfolio of evidence during the professional discussion.
 However, the portfolio of evidence is not directly assessed.